Tips for a Successful Open House

 - Let in the light: Open all the drapes, blinds, and window coverings.
 Turn on every lamp and overhead fixture, too.

-- Serve refreshments and snacks or, depending on your budget, maybe even a catered lunch.
+- Serve refreshments and snacks or, if budget permits, even a catered lunch.

 - Do not, under any circumstances, use an air freshener: Many people are allergic to synthetic odors.